 So… how much should your campaign raise in the first 48 hours?

-The truth is, even raising $10,000 in the first 24-48 hours sets you on the path for great success, given that the average total campaign raise on Kickstarter is $10,000 — total!
+The truth is, even raising $10,000 in the first 24-48 hours sets you on the path to great success, given that the average total campaign raise on Kickstarter is $10,000 — total!

 Let that sink in.